pivotal/docs-tap/about-package-profiles.hbs.md

 - **[Convention Service for VMware Tanzu](convention-service/about.md)**

-  The convention service provides a means for people in operational roles to express their hard-won knowledge and opinions about how apps run on Kubernetes as a convention.
+  Convention Service provides a means for people in operational roles to express their hard-won knowledge and opinions about how apps run on Kubernetes as a convention.
 The convention service applies these opinions to fleets of developer workloads as they are deployed to the platform, saving time for operators and developers.